robertfoobar/polymer-3-web-component-sample/README.md

 ```
 This will create builds of your application in the `build/` directory, optimized to be served in production.

-## Serving the prod state locally
+## Serving the prod build locally

-You can also serve the compiled output like so:
+You can serve the compiled output like so:

 ```
 $ npm run compile:prod